fme-teaching/fme-teaching.github.io/content/post/meetings/eighth-meeting/index.md

 - Tobias Nipkow --> invited speaker
 - one more confirmed tutorial speaker
 - a third tutorial speaker needed --> we discussed Laura Kovacs and her automated approach to generate personalised exams
-- submission deadline: July 2
+- submission deadline: July 2, probably to be prolonged
 - more publicity needed

 3. COST application - rejected, but we agreed to try once more; next deadline at the end of October